-Note: If the seller is a for-profit builder, an Affordability Subsidy provided to the homebuyer will be deducted from the balance of the loan payment due to the NAHTF recipient.
+Note: If the seller is a for-profit builder, an Affordability Subsidy provided to the homebuyer will be deducted from the balance of the NAHTF assistance loan payment owed to the NAHTF recipient.

 Securing the Affordability Subsidy

 This assistance must be protected through either Resale Provisions (secured by a covenant) or Recapture Provisions (secured by a lien) for the length of the Affordability Period.